and entropy—or anabolic and catabolic processes—feed

 Similarly, galaxies seem to regulate their rates of star formation by means of material feedback loops.
 They seem to possess natural regulatory processes that control precisely the distribution of matter and energy within them as well as exchanges of matter with the intergalactic medium.
-Apparently, like organisms and planetary biospheres, galaxies persist for long periods in a state of stable disequilibrium,
+Apparently, like biological organisms and planetary biospheres, galaxies persist for long periods in a state of stable disequilibrium,